3 Minutes. 1 Slide. Your Pitch.

-The format is simple.
+The format is simple but challenging.
 Participants have 3 minutes and a single PowerPoint slide to argue for the significance of their research, project, or art.
-This lends itself to business projects and artist statements as well as research work in the Humanities and Social Sciences.
+This lends itself to business projects and artist statements as well as research work in the Humanities and Sciences.
 The Big Pitch, CGU’s 3-Minute Thesis Competition, is open to all CGU students at any stage of their academic progress.
-The 2021 Big Pitch is once again virtual!
+The 2022 Big Pitch is online (with an on-campus watch party)!

 With an audience of students, staff, alumni, community members, and faculty, presentations are meant to be concise and accessible—they tell a story, use humor, and highlight the significance of student work instead of only focusing on complex details.
 Through this unique event, attendees learn about exciting research from across the university, and competitors develop their communication skills and compete for prizes!

-Due to the dynamic nature of the ongoing COVID-19 pandemic, the 2021 Big Pitch will be virtual.
+To ensure that as many CGU students can participate in the event as possible, the 2022 Big Pitch will be virtual.
 All initial submissions will be prerecorded videos, but the six finalists will present live virtually during the final event!
 This format ensures equity in assessment as well as the best access for participation across our student body.
-We understand that many of our students either do not live in the area or may not participate due to concerns about in-person presentation events.
+We understand that many of our students either do not live in the area or cannot participate in person for other reasons.

 - Preliminary round presentations are prerecorded.